almighty-noob/GD_UntitledMultiplayerPractice/README.md

 2. Each player can use the jump key to gain height.
 If the first jump is launched off the ground then an optional second jump can be activated mid-air once.<br/>
 3. Each player can use the dash key to propel forward a short distance with a burst of speed one time.
 Touching the ground will reset this cooldown. <br/>
 4. Aim using the Mouse and shoot with the Fire button.<br/>
 5. Players also have the option to perform a wall jump for extra horizontal speed greater than the normal movement.
-This is done by pressing the opposite directional key when a player is close or touching a wall. <br/>
+This is done by pressing the opposite directional key when a player is close to or touching a wall. <br/>

 **Guns:** <br/>
 The game has 3 guns as of now. <br/>